KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/thesis_guidelines/thesis_report.md

 Any related work should be presented here.
 That would include previous work on similar systems.
 If the system is based on some relevant theory, such as cryptography, database theory, operating system theory, networking theory, etc, that theory can be presented here.

 ## Methodology
 Describe how you approach the thesis project.
 Typcically this includes your threat modeling methodology and your penetration testing methodology.
 Convince the reader that your methodology ensures that you don't miss any important attacks and that your explorations will be convincing.
-Base your method on established methods (check out the Methods section in these master thesis guidelines), or justify why not.
+Base your method on established methods (check out the [Method](method.html) section in these master thesis guidelines), or justify why not.

 ## The system under consideration
 Describe the functionality and technology of the system under consideration.
 Even though you discovered some aspects of the system behavior and structure during penetration tests, you should probably still write about it here.